core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 That is, instead of replying to a client with a regular response, a server can send an Informative Response, defined as a protected 5.03 (Service Unavailable) error message.
 The payload of the Informative Response contains the Phantom Request, which is a Ticket Request in this document's broader terminology.

 In particular, the Phantom Request is protected with the group mode of Group OSCORE.
-Even though the Phantom Request is not necessarily an Observe request {{RFC7641}}, the server always uses FETCH as outer code in order to make the response cachable.
+Even though the Phantom Request is not necessarily an Observe request {{RFC7641}}, the server always uses FETCH as outer code in order to make the response cacheable.

 More generally, upon receiving a Ticket Request, the client verifies it to be indeed equivalent to its original request.
 As in {{I-D.tiloca-core-observe-multicast-notifications}}, this check especially verifies that the request URI, including protocol and host name, is identical between the original request and the Ticket Request.
 Any difference there would indicate URI aliasing, which is currently not allowed.